Updated on 2025-01-29 with my latest findings.

 Each Boost library gets its own C++20 module.
 For example, Boost.Mp11 can be consumed with import boost.mp11.
 Libraries that only export macros (like Boost.Config) don’t get a module.

 Changes are backwards compatible.
 Builds using headers will continue to work as usual.
-The prototype proposes using a "dual mode", where Boost might be consumed using includes or imports.
-The proposal includes changes to headers and tests to adapt them to C++20 modules using the preprocessor.
+The prototype proposes using a "dual mode", where Boost might be consumed using either includes or imports.
+A preprocessor macro (BOOST_USE_MODULES) is used to select which mode to use.

 I’ve taken a bottom-up approach, modularizing libraries in dependency order.
 The standard library is consumed with import std in all the proposed modules.
 This is the best approach to reduce build times, one of the main incentives to prefer imports over includes.
 If this is your case, you might find the benchmark on the Boost.Mp11 test suite interesting.